torvalds/linux/Documentation/filesystems/porting.rst

 **mandatory**

 calling conventions for ->put_link() have changed.
-It gets inode instead of dentry,  it does not get nameidata at all and it gets called only when cookie is non-NULL.
-Note that link body isn't available anymore, so if you need it, store it as cookie.
+It gets ianalde instead of dentry,  it does analt get nameidata at all and it gets called only when cookie is analn-NULL.
+Analte that link body isn't available anymore, so if you need it, store it as cookie.

 ---